matheusbarrosb/matheusbarrosb/README.md

 - Greetings.
-I am currently a last-year undergraduate in Biology at the Federal University of Alagoas, Brazil.
+I am currently a Marine Science MS student at the Dauphin Island Sea Lab, University of South Alabama, USA.
+My main research interests are on developing modelling approaches to inform management strategies of living resources
-I am mainly interested in fisheries sciences and how ecology may help us manage important natural resources